 Jurors will only be excused if serving will cause an undue or extreme physical or financial hardship.
 Such a hardship may be present if the juror has a mental or physical condition which causes the juror to be incapable of performing jury service or if the juror would: (a) be required to abandon a person under such juror's personal care or supervision due to the impossibility of obtaining an appropriate substitute caregiver during the period of participation in the jury pool or on the jury; (b) incur costs that would have a substantial adverse impact on the payment of the juror's necessary daily living expenses or on those for whom such juror provides the principle means of support; (c) suffer physical hardship that would result in illness or disease; or (d) be deprived of compensation due to the fact that the prospective juror works out-of-state and the out-of-state employer is unwilling to compensate the juror, or that the prospective juror is employed by an employer who is not required to compensate jurors and declines to do so voluntarily.
 An undue or extreme physical or financial hardship does not exist solely based on the fact that a juror will be required to be absent from the juror's place of employment.

-If you wish to assert such a hardship, contact the Jury Coordinator.
+If you wish to assert such a hardship, contact the Jury Coordinator at 931-528-1508.
 You may be required to provide an affidavit, financial records, physician's statement, or other documentation relevant to your request.
 Failure to provide satisfactory documentation may result in the denial of your request.

-You will be summoned to serve on either civil or criminal cases depending on the court issuing the summons.
-Circuit court and criminal court handle the method jurors serve differently, and you will be instructed as to the procedure for your court on the day you are summoned to appear.
+You may be summoned to serve on either civil or criminal cases depending on the court issuing the summons.
+Circuit Civil Court and Circuit Criminal Court have slightly different procedures.
+You will be instructed as to the procedure for your court on the day in which you are summoned to appear.
 Each time you come in as a prospective juror, you can expect to go into the courtroom and go through the jury selection process.
 If you are not selected as a juror on the date summoned, you are excused and given instructions on when you need to return.

 POSTPONEMENT OF SERVICE:

 Jurors may request a temporary postponement of their jury service under extraordinary circumstances.
 If you cannot serve during the scheduled impanelment period, it may be possible for you to request a temporary postponement.
-It is expected that if your obligation is deferred, you will make appropriate arrangement with Marcia Borys, Jury Coordinator, at 931-526-2060 so that you can serve during a later impanelment period.
+It is expected that if your obligation is deferred, you will make appropriate arrangement with the Jury Coordinator, at 931-528-1508 so that you can serve during a later impanelment period.

 Remember, jury service is your right and duty as a citizen.
 Failure to respond to a jury summons could result in sanctions against you by the court.
 Your assistance and participation is needed in order that the courts may operate in the most efficient manner possible.